 Non-volatile plant kernel oil whose high saturated fat content has emollient properties for skin.
 Coconut oil is a rich source of medium-chain fatty acids, also known as medium-chain triglycerides.
-Used by itself as a moisturizer, coconut oil’s effectiveness is similar to mineral oil, though coconut oil is far more volatile and likely to turn rancid (Source: www.naturaldatabase.com).
+Used by itself as a moisturizer, coconut oil’s effectiveness is similar to that of mineral oil.
+[1, 2]

-We could go on and on about how ludicrous and, in fact, dangerous this suggestion is (it's why folklore and anecdotal evidence can't hold a candle to what scientific research has shown to be factual) but let's just cut to the chase: Don't do this.
-If you want to use coconut oil, extra-virgin, cold-pressed, or not, for improving dry skin or adding sexy glow to legs, go for it.
-But if your skin will be exposed to UV light, you will need to follow with a well formulated sunscreen rated SPF 15 or greater to ensure you’re truly protecting your skin.
-There is no scientific evidence that coconut oil protects skin from sun damage; none, zero, zilch.
-You can choose to follow the direction of some ostensibly well-meaning natural health sites, but we assure you doing so will be at your skin's peril.
+If you want to use coconut oil, whether extra-virgin, cold-pressed, or not, to improve dry skin or add a sexy glow to your legs, go for it; but, if your skin will be exposed to UV light, you must follow it with a well-formulated sunscreen rated SPF 30 or greater to ensure you’re truly protecting your skin.
+To reiterate: There is no scientific evidence that coconut oil protects skin from sun damage.
+You can choose to follow the direction of some ostensibly well-meaning natural health sites, but we assure you that doing so will be to the detriment of your skin.

 - Evangelista M, Abad-Casintahan F, Lopez-Villafuerte L. The effect of topical virgin coconut oil on SCORAD index, transepidermal water loss, and skin capacitance in mild to moderate pediatric atopic dermatitis: a randomized, double-blind, clinical trial.
 Int J Dermatol.
 2014;53(1):100-8.